GiovanniRiefolo/WPTrek/README.md

+## Introduction
+WP Trek is an unconventional theme for unconvetional project.
+What does it mean?
+Usually a theme gives you a lot of preset customization option, binding creativity to theme's limit.
+When you need extreme flexibility in developing WP themes, here it comes WP Trek.

+### The customizer
+Customizer will allow you to set

 ## WP Trek Requirements
 WP Trek requires [Node.js](https://nodejs.org) v 6.9.x or newer.
 You don't need to understand Node or Gulp, just be sure that a the development tools are installed.